Fiserv/Commerce-Hub/docs/Resources/API-Documents/Security/Credentials.md

 <!--
 type: tab
-titles: Request Variables, Response Variables
+titles: Request Variables, Response Variables, Domains -->
--->

 The below table identifies the parameters in the request.